nhat-tien/angi/README.md

 ## What?

 - A scripting language lua-like, simple, fast, static-typed.
 - A generate tool that generate backend-service code (transpile, meta programming?).
+- Declarative backend language (or framework???)

 ## Why?